-Event Further Information Rep Hours Spent 2018 ANU nnovation Challenge Collaborative student event run by CECS Reps, ESA, CSSA, Fifty50, XSA and RoboGals Involves students (from all disciplines) coming together in 24 hours to solve a global complex problem (ie. World Hunger or World Peace well perhaps not quite this big, but you get the idea).
+Event Further Information Rep Hours Spent 018 ANU nnovation Challenge Collaborative student event run by CECS Reps, ESA, CSSA, Fifty50, XSA and RoboGals Involves students (from all disciplines) coming together in 24 hours to solve a global complex problem (ie. World Hunger or World Peace well perhaps not quite this big, but you get the idea).
 Students will work in small teams of 4-5 to solve 1 of 3 challenges which will be given to them on the day.
 Event engages undergraduate and postgraduate students from all disciplines, as well as year 11&12 students from local ACT Colleges.
-The event will be held from 4pm Friday 16 th and plines) solve a global ger or World this big, but vork in small lenges which ind disciplines, as in local ACT March - 6pm Saturday 17th March 2018 Need help advertising the event throughout the different ANU Colleges - would ask for College Reps to share the event on their respective pages and promote it at upcoming events and 1th year camp (Jess can pass on event flyers) Would ask for the event to be shared via various ANUSA communication platforms (ie. Facebook and Newsletter).
+The event will be held from 4pm Friday 16 th Jess (acting event director) 15+ (Per week) March - 6pm Saturday 17th March 2018 Need help advertising the event throughout the different ANU Colleges - would ask for College Reps to share the event on their respective pages and promote it at upcoming events and 1th year camp (Jess can pass on event flyers) Would ask for the event to be shared via various ANUSA communication platforms (ie. Facebook and Newsletter).
 Jess will send through marketing material.
 Call out for volunteers.
 This is a big event, and we are struggling to find enough volunteers within the involved societies to help-out during the event.
 We are looking for as many people as possible to give up a couple of hour (or as much as you can spare) Yava (member of organising committee) 2 CECS Meet and Greet College ran a meet and greet for new students on Tuesday of O-Week CECS Clubs and Societies were also in attendance Jess attended, talked to new students/ handed out flyers about ANUSA, 1" year camp (no flyers were available at this point) and the ANU Innovation Challenge.
 Jess 2 CECS Welcome Party ANUSA had a dedicated stall at the CECS welcome party (Thursday, Week 1, from 12-2:30pm) and Yaya manned the stall.
 Obtained flyers from the ANUSA office for the First Year Camp and distributed said flyers to the first year students.
 Also distributed all Innovation Challenge flyers to all students at the event.
-Next time may need to ask someone to bring the ANUSA banner to CECS before the Yaya 3 vent, since it couldn't fit in Yaya's bike. should also print out more flyers.
+Next time may need to ask someone to bring the ANUSA banner to CECS before the Yaya 3 event, since it couldn't fit in Yaya's bike Should also print out more flyers.
 1st Year Camp mentors.
-3 negative responses were received Jess 1+ P for C c c c tr ENGN and 1 Comp Sci).
-Currently in the process of trying to organise replacements or these.
-Currently we have three confirmed computer Science mentors, and one onfirmed Engineering mentor.
-We have created a Facebook group chat with the CECS mentors, and a combined COS/CECS group chat, in preparation for a raining session and to keep everyone pdated with camp specifics.
-We may expand this chat to a Facebook group.
-Yaya 3
+3 negative responses were received beived Jess 1+ (2 ENGN and 1 Comp Sci).
+Currently in a process of trying to organise replaceme for these.
+Currently we have three confir Computer Science mentors, and one confirmed Engineering mentor.
+We have created a Facebook group chat the CECS mentors, and a combined JCOS/CECS group chat, in preparation training session and to keep everyone updated with camp specifics.
+We may expand this chat to a Facebook group. ents rmed at with Yaya 3